galeone/galeone.github.io/_posts/2025-03-15-getting-back-to-the-eu-from-google-cloud-to-self-hosted-vps.md

 Differently from a pure Cloud solution, I have no database lag at all, no problems of cold start, no issues at all.
 Of course the scalability is not the same, but even with the cloud solution I would have been constrained by the fixed resources allocated to the Cloud SQL instance, making the scalability a problem anyway.

+## Self-hosting vs Cloud: The trade-offs

+It's important to acknowledge that this self-hosted solution doesn't offer the same theoretical scalability as a cloud platform.
+However, in practice, even the Google Cloud solution I was using had significant scalability limitations.
+The Cloud SQL instance with its fixed resources would have been a bottleneck regardless, requiring manual intervention and additional costs to scale up.

+What surprised me most was the performance difference.
+The default VPS configuration significantly outperforms the basic Cloud SQL setup I was using.
+Database queries that took seconds on Cloud SQL now complete in milliseconds.
+The elimination of cold starts for the application has also improved the user experience dramatically.

+For small to medium-sized applications with predictable traffic patterns, a well-configured VPS can provide better performance, more control, and substantial cost savings compared to cloud solutions.
+The cloud's theoretical advantages in scalability and managed services often come with practical disadvantages: higher costs, performance compromises at entry-level tiers, and less control over your infrastructure.

+In the end, the right choice depends on your specific needs, but don't assume the cloud is always superior.
+Sometimes, a return to more traditional hosting approaches can yield better results for your particular use case.

 ## The future

-As mentioned earlier, this is the first step of my journey to get back to the EU.
-The next steps will be to migrate the domain from Google Domains to an European domain provider, and the DNS to an European DNS provider as well.
+This migration represents just the first step in my journey to "get back to the EU."
+My roadmap includes several additional phases:

+1. **Domain migration**: Moving from Google Domains to a European domain registrar
+2. **DNS migration**: Switching to a European DNS provider
+3. **Analytics**: Replacing Google Analytics with EU-hosted alternatives like Matomo

-There are certain services that are quite difficult to migrate, like the Gemini RAG used for the Fitbit data analysis.
-I'm going to keep them on Google Cloud for now.
+There are certain services that remain challenging to migrate, particularly the Gemini RAG used for Fitbit data analysis.
+For now, I'll keep these on Google Cloud while monitoring the development of European AI alternatives.

+This incremental approach allows me to balance practical considerations with the goal of digital sovereignty.
+Each migration step reduces dependency on non-EU providers while maintaining service quality for users.

 [^1]: I've chosen the VPS because I already had a VPS on OVH, so I didn't need to spend money on a new one.